ifgabi/igni/README.md

 # igni

-Development branch of the igni project.
+Development branch of some project.
 A website that can host a community oriented towards watching livestreams.
 Inspired by strims.gg, this community website will offer features such as: live chat, different platforms stream embedding and oauth2 integration with other platforms such as gmail, twitchtv etc(soon).

 # Development